 If your interests lie in Louisiana’s justly famous cuisine, then the Cajun Corridor Byway in the southwest part of the state packs a lot into its 34 miles, following Highway 14 from the villages of Delcambre (famous for its shrimp) to Gueydan (known as the Duck Capital of America).
 It’s among the tastiest trails in Louisiana, with many ample spots to sample fresh fish and seafood, and the spicy local sausage known as boudin.
 Try a bowl of crawfish étouffée, one of the region’s signature seafood stews.
 While driving this Byway, look for the allées — the French term for alleys of live oaks that adorn the entrance to plantation homes — and cheniers, coastal ridges covered with oak trees.
 If you’re looking to go deep into Cajun Country, you couldn’t do much better than this.
 Don’t miss: Acadian Museum of Erath, in Erath; the Delcambre boat docks; Suire’s Grocery & Restaurant in Kaplan.

 Variety spices up the Louisiana Great River Road Byway, which parallels the Mississippi River for more than 700 miles.
 The route encompasses New Orleans, with its world-famous restaurants and music clubs, and Baton Rouge, the state’s capital.
 Relax in the graceful towns of St. Francisville and New Roads, home to bed-and-breakfast inns and antique shops.
-Po-boy cafés, Civil War museums, water parks—whatever strikes your fancy, you’ll find it somewhere along this historic byway.
+Don’t miss: Hermione House Museum in Tallulah; downtown St. Francisville; The Old State Capitol in Baton Rouge; shops on Magazine Street in New Orleans.

-But there is still so many miles to explore!
-Start planning your Louisiana trip by visiting our Lousiana Byways site for maps, points of interest and sugguested itineraries for each of the state's byways.
+But there are still so many miles to explore!
+Start planning your Louisiana trip by visiting Lousiana Byways for detailed maps, points of interest and suggested itineraries for each of the state's byways.